Quackdoc/docs/install-bliss-os/install-in-a-virtual-machine/install-in-qemu.md

 Qemu on windows as of time of writing this will NOT work on bliss 14. but may work on bliss 11. this is due to lack of software rendering on bliss 14. assuming Gearlock issues get fixed. in the mean time, use Project Sakura OS.

 If you wish to use this guide on windows 10 or above, It may be possible to use WSL, however to get Qemu KVM support on WSL you will need a custom kernel.
+Another possible method is to use an unoffical patch from the qemu-3dfx project to get virgl working on windows. but at this current time. it has not been tested with any android generic project.

 ## Make the image.